 We know the performance of each indicator in the scorecard.
 Also, we know the relative importance (the weight) of each indicator compared to the relative importance of other indicators in the category.

-- The performance of a category can be calculated by taking in account the performance values of each indicator and their weights.
+- The performance of a category can be calculated by taking into account the performance values of each indicator and their weights.

 Now, let me show the math that stands behind the calculation of the total performance.